gpaumier/gp2/src/articles/2025-04-21 uploadwizard-metrics.rst

    Timeline of the five distinct detection methods used to identify uploads made with UploadWizard over its lifetime, illustrating the fragmented nature of its historical metadata.
 Each method corresponds to a different metadata marker introduced at different stages: removal of the original category (2010−2016), original log comment (2012−2020), the uploadwizard change tag (2017 onward), and the now-undeeded log comments introduced in 2020.

-A few more queries later, I had identified the timestamp for the first upload to use the log comment in 2012 (2012-08-23T20:33:03Z, `query/92207 <https://quarry.wmcloud.org/query/92207>`__), and the one for the first upload to use the change tag (2017-05-10T19:47:57Z, `query/92206 <https://quarry.wmcloud.org/query/92206>`__).
+A few more queries later, I had identified the timestamps for the first upload to use the log comment in 2012 (2012-08-23T20:33:03Z, `query/92207 <https://quarry.wmcloud.org/query/92207>`__), and for the first one to use the change tag (2017-05-10T19:47:57Z, `query/92206 <https://quarry.wmcloud.org/query/92206>`__).
 The early uploads from 2010−2012 were trickier because the removal of the category was a more fragile detection method.

 I went looking through the archives of the Server admin log, which documents software deployments and other system operations in the Wikimedia infrastructure.
 An entry by Roan Kattouw indicated that UploadWizard had been deployed to Commons on November 30, 2010 at 11:29.\ [#catrope_SAL]_